NDA Data Harmonization Approach

 NDA data structures often contain contextual data elements including version, visit number, respondent, or pipeline.
-This facilitates normalization of data collected using the same instrument but in different contexts, while always presenting to end users contextual information for research decisions.
+This facilitates the normalization of data collected using the same instrument but in different contexts, while always presenting to end-users contextual information for research decisions.

 NDA does not create new versions of existing data structures unless a new edition of an existing assessment or instrument is published or re-modeled.